Business and the Workforce

 $100,000 H-1B Fee Causes Chaos, Likely Unaffordable for Many Companies

 On Friday evening, September 19, 2025, a presidential proclamation panicked many U.S. businesses and H-1B workers who were outside the United States.
-As written, the proclamation prohibited the entry of noncitizens to the United States in H-1B status, after 12:01 am Eastern Time on September 21, 2025 (the deadline) if… Read More
+As written, the proclamation prohibited the entry of noncitizens to the United States in H-1B status, after 12:01 am Eastern Time on September 21, 2025 (the deadline)… Read More

 Trump’s $100,000 Fee for H-1B Visas: What You Need to Know